 QA is also useful for onboarding and coaching new agents on best practices and expectations for their role in your organization.
 By putting their tickets through your QA system, you can see any potentially problematic behavior and get them on the right track from the very start.

 Putting a QA process in place helps your whole company get on board with what your internal standards are for support.
 It forces you to have conversations around what things might go by the wayside in order to effectively meet other goals.

 When you implement a QA procedure, it aids in creating a rubric through which you, and other teams, can understand your priorities when it comes to customers.
 That means you have a hierarchy of importance when considering projects to move forward with or leave behind.

 QA for customer service teams allows you to to leverage both good and “bad” conversations as learning opportunities.
 When you are reviewing a ticket from such a straightforward, direct standpoint, it’s easy to point out opportunities for growth.
 Some QA is even done blindly—without the context of who wrote the ticket—in order to truly keep constructive or positive insights limited to the content of the ticket.

 QA is one of the most effective methods for ongoing training and continued quality.

 When reviewing QA tools, there are several questions to ask.
 Most tools will include all of the features below, but the way that they include them is what matters.
 Understanding the philosophy each tool was built with can help determine which tool aligns with your organization’s values and needs.

-Integrations: Unless you really enjoy copy and pasting ticket URLs, you’ll want to make sure your chosen tool integrates with the help desk software that you’re using.
+Integrations: Unless you really enjoy copy and pasting ticket URLs, you’ll want to make sure your chosen Quality Assurance tools integrate with the help desk software that you’re using.